Edu-n-Action/HelpOut/README.md

 ## Tech Stack

 - Firebase
   Firebase is used for the back end and the database.
 We store all users, communities, events, and donations data into it.
-Firebase is used because of simple implementation, robust built-in feature, secure server, and it is in the cloud
+Firebase is used because of its simple implementation, robust built-in features, secure server, and it is in the cloud.
 - Next.js
-  Next.js is used in order to build the front-end side of the web app.
-It is one of the most frequently used framework in the field of web-development.
-Additionally, it is one of the simplest ones to implement
+  Next.js is used in order to build the front-end aspect of the web app.
+It is one of the most frequently used framework in the field of web-development, and one of the simplest ones to implement.
 - Tailwindcss
-  Tailwindcss is a css framework to speed up the development time of the app due to the simplicity of the syntax.
-We use it to fasten the development time
+  Tailwindcss is a css framework to speed up the development time of the app by the virtue of the simplicity of the syntax.
+We use it to shorten the development time

 ## Prerequisites